v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/custom-sensitive-information-types.md

 ### Potential validation issues to be aware of

-When you upload your rule package , the system validates the XML file and checks for known bad patterns and obvious performance issues.
+When you upload your rule package, the system validates the XML file and checks for known bad patterns and obvious performance issues.
 These are some known regular expression issues that the validation checks for:

 - No beginning or ending alternators `|` (this matches everything because it's considered an empty match).